 In contrast, people don’t need a college degree to take the NASM cert.
-You can take it with a HS diploma.
+You can take their exam with a HS diploma.

-As I’ve said previously in my NSCA vs NASM post, if the NASM was truly best, why do so many NASM trainers fail the AAAI/ISMA exam?
-I’m serious.
-I’ve met several NASM trainers over the years who attend AAAI/ISMA classes I teach.
-They fail the AAAI/ISMA test badly!
-I know this for a fact because I’ve graded their tests!
+As I've said previously in my NSCA vs NASM post, I've seen NASM trainers fail the AAAI/ISMA exam?
+I've met several NASM trainers over the years who attend AAAI/ISMA classes I teach.
+I know this because I've graded their tests.

 Let me be clear.
-I’m not at all saying this to boost AAAI/ISMA over NASM or any other organization, but rather to point out the fact that nobody knows everything.
+I'm not at all saying this to boost AAAI/ISMA over NASM or any other organization, but rather to point out that nobody knows everything.
 This is why I value education over certification.
-It’s also why the motto of this site is “Be qualified, not just certified.”

 At one point in the infomercial there is a statement that:

 “Top personal trainer can earn over $100,000 per year.”

 This statistic does not mean all NASM CPTs earn that much.
 There will be some who do make this much ―and more than this―and there will be others who earn much less also.